Junazidomi/Data-Science/Data-Science-prediction-projects/StudentPerformAnalysis/README.md

    Insight:

    Based on the visualization of student family income levels, the low category is the highest compared to other categories
-9. Visualization of Gender of Student
+5. Visualization of Gender of Student

     <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Gender.png" width="350">

    Insight:

+   Based on the visualization of student gender, the majority of students are male

-11. Visualization of Internet Access of Students
+6. Visualization of Internet Access of Students

     <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Internet%20Access.png" width="350">

     Insight:

+    Based on the visualization of internet access, the majority of students have internet access, while only a small number of students do not have internet access.

-13. Visualization of Motivation Level of Students
+7. Visualization of Motivation Level of Students

     <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Motivation%20Level.png" width="350">

     Insight:

+    Based on the visualization of motivation levels, the medium category is the most prevalent and covers the majority of students, followed by the low category.
+Meanwhile, the high category is the least prevalent compared to other levels.
+This shows that, in general, students' learning motivation levels tend to be moderate and still need to be improved.

-15. Visualization of Parental Involvement Level of Students
+8. Visualization of Parental Involvement Level of Students

     <img src="https://raw.githubusercontent.com/Junazidomi/Data-Science/refs/heads/main/Data-Science-prediction-projects/StudentPerformAnalysis/Picture/Parental%20Involvement.png" width="350">